Welcome To Year 5!

 PE kit should consist of:

-Reading - Please make sure that your child reads every night for around 15-20 minutes (as far as is possible).
+Reading - Please hear your child read every night for around 15-20 minutes.
 Fluency in reading helps children to build their understanding of the world, their comprehension, vocabulary and develops empathy for others.
-If you can, listen to your child read and ask them questions about the text.
 Reading can be from many sources, not just their reading scheme book.
-Try this list for ideas: https://schoolreadinglist.co.uk/reading-lists-for-ks2-school-pupils/suggested-reading-list-for-year-5-pupils-ks2-age-9-10/
+Try this list for ideas: https://schoolreadinglist.co.uk/reading-lists-for-ks2-school-pupils/suggested-reading-list-for-year-4-pupils-ks2-age-8-9/

 For support with basic number facts and times tables, encourage children to try the Top Marks website and play some fun games that help consolidate learning! https://www.topmarks.co.uk/maths-games/7-11-years/times-tables